Last updated November 28, 2025

 Terms of use respecting on-line payment services

-The AMF's on-line services allow you to pay fees on-line from our secure site.
-Since fees are payable in advance, credit cards are a secure way of paying amounts owed to the AMF.
-Clients of participating financial institutions may also use Interac®This link will open in a new window.
+With AMF E-Services, you can pay fees and costs on-line from a secure site.
+Since fees are payable in advance, credit cards are a secure way to pay the amounts owed to the AMF.
+Clients of participating financial institutions can also use Interac®This link will open in a new window.

-You must submit all information relating to the payment method you choose.
+You must submit all the information associated with the payment method you choose.
 The AMF will confirm that the transaction has been honoured.

-Since the AMF does not store credit card numbers or banking information, you will have to enter some information again for your next transaction.
+Since the AMF does not keep credit card numbers or banking information, you will have to r-enter some of the information when you perform your next transaction.